Skip to content

 Responsibility

-Responsible person: A qualified bioinformatician on production duty
+Responsible person: A qualified bioinformatician on production duty.

 Common terms and locations

-• production/sw - software used in production;
+• sw: software used in production;

 This document refers to some common folders on the platforms where the pipeline is run.
-On NSC the pipeline relevant data is stored on the server boston, available as /boston/diag.

 Term NSC TSD